 That’s an important point.
-If I were writing this blog post a few weeks ago, I would have pointed out the flexibility for Citrix customers to run the products on any cloud platform they prefer vs Windows Virtual Desktop which is only supported on Azure.
+If I were writing this blog post a few weeks ago, I would have pointed out the flexibility for Citrix customers to run the products on any cloud platform they prefer vs Azure Virtual Desktop, which as you’d expect is only supported on Azure.

 Virtualise and decouple all of your of apps, and deliver them everywhere using just ONE image!

 Virtualise and deploy 1000's of apps to users in multiple locations and departments using ONE image!